 This activity supports continuous monitoring and analysis of operational results data and comparison with service achievement reporting to identify Capacity Management trends and issues.
-Capacity Management information is used to generate detailed service component reporting and provide perspective on overall service availability.
+Capacity Management information is used to generate detailed service component reporting and provide perspective on overall CapM process performance.